-Weary Gulf Coast mayors say hurricane season has definitely changed for the worse, many attribute to climate shifts
+Weary Gulf Coast mayors say hurricane season has changed for the worse, which many attribute to climate shifts

 “We didn’t necessarily have the number and the intensity probably 30 years ago that we have today,” he said.
 “So I do think there’s something to that.”

-Seaside states in the Gulf are the among the nation’s prime targets during hurricane season each year from June 1 to November 30, and they are increasingly confronting historic flooding, damaging winds and unpredictable landfalls that scientists attribute to climate change.
+Seaside states in the gulf are the among the nation’s prime targets during hurricane season each year from June 1 to Nov.
+30, and they are increasingly confronting historic flooding, damaging winds and unpredictable landfalls that scientists attribute to climate change.

-More storms are devastating cities and towns and leaving them with billion-dollar cleanup and rebuilding costs, but none of the state governors in hurricane alley have signed onto a bipartisan effort to mitigate climate change effects, said Julie Cerqueira, executive director of the U.S. Climate Alliance, a group of governors from 24 U.S. states and Puerto Rico that is committed to tackling the issue.
+More storms are devastating cities and towns and leaving them with billion-dollar cleanup and rebuilding costs, but none of the state governors in hurricane alley have signed on to a bipartisan effort to mitigate the effects of climate change, said Julie Cerqueira, executive director of the U.S. Climate Alliance, a group of governors from 24 states and Puerto Rico that is committed to tackling the issue.

 “It’s just going to get worse,” Cerqueira said.
-“It’s going to get worse and it’s going to get more expensive.
-At some point you need to recognize the reality that climate change is here, and it’s not going to go away on its own.”
+“It’s going to get worse, and it’s going to get more expensive.
+At some point, you need to recognize the reality that climate change is here, and it’s not going to go away on its own.”

 Polls show a majority of Americans say they see the effects of climate change and believe the government is not doing enough to address the issue.

-But while mayors across the Gulf region agreed that storms have intensified in strength and quantity, they remained split on the role played by climate change.
+But while mayors across the gulf region agreed that storms have intensified in strength and quantity, they remained split on the role played by climate change.

 “Climate change is real,” he said.
 “Years ago, you would not have had a mayor of Houston — the energy capital of the world — talk openly about climate change. . . .
 If there’s any question on whether climate change is real, take a look at all the weather systems that have developed this year alone.
 We have gone full circle in terms of the alphabet.”